shayisthaabdulla/CRM_Data_Validation/README.md

 ON a.account_id=o.account_id
 WHERE o.account_id IS NULL;

--- Check for leads without accounts--
+8. Write a SQL query to check for leads without accounts:

 SELECT l.lead_id,l.first_name, l.last_name
 FROM crm_leads AS l